valterfernandesdev/marvel_comics_explorer/README.md

 1. Prepare your db to run the tests:

-        marvel_comics_explorer$ rails db:test:prepare
+        $ rails db:test:prepare

 2. Run the tests:

-        marvel_comics_explorer$ bundle exec rspec
+        $ bundle exec rspec

-3. Now you can see also the coverage of the project by opening:
+3. Now you can see the coverage of the project by opening:

         ./coverage/index.html